Aketirani/audio-mnist/readme.md

 With meticulous tuning and optimization, the model has achieved a promising accuracy rate of `85.17%` on the test dataset, showcasing its potential in gender recognition through voice analysis.

 ### Exectuion
-Execute the `audiomnist.sh` script to initiate the entire pipeline.
+Execute `audiomnist.sh` to initiate the entire pipeline.

 ### Unit Test
-Navigate to the `test` directory and execute `python -m unittest` to run all unit tests, ensuring the reliability and stability of the code base.
+Execute `python -m unittest discover test` to run all unit tests, ensuring the reliability of the code base.

 ### Developer
-Execute `python -m pre_commit run --all-files` to ensure code quality and formatting checks.
+Execute `python -m pre_commit run --all-files` to ensure code formatting checks.

 ### Conclusion
 This project epitomizes the application of machine learning in voice and speech analysis, showcasing the potential to discern gender through acoustic features.
 Please explore this repository, delve into the code, and even extend it to foster further advancements in this field.